 “You’re gonna be working, I’m not doing March Madness, ever,” he told his co-host Adam Lefkoe.
 “There’s too much homework.
 If I don’t know your name, I’m not looking it up,” he explained.

 Unlike his Inside the NBA co-hosts Charles Barkley and Kenny Smith, Shaq isn’t going to sit and prepare for a tournament that spans the second half of the month.
-He did, however, claim in an earlier episode that he loves watching the women’s game and said he actively watches the women’s game over the men’s.
+However, Barkley did not stop short of predicting the results of the March Madness Bracket, picking the Florida Gators to win.

 Whatever his thoughts on the women’s game may be, his “if I gotta look your name up that mean you can’t play” sentiment has gotten Big Diesel into some hot water on the internet.

-Shaq infamously commented on the Detroit Pistons last week, claiming they were a boring team to watch and that as a team who was 4 games below .500, they didn’t deserve media attention.
+Shaq infamously commented on the Detroit Pistons earlier in March as well, claiming they were a boring team to watch and as a team that was 4 games below .500, they didn’t deserve media attention.
 The only problem?
 At that time, they were 7 games above .500 and playing some of the most exciting ball in the league.

-In an attempt to salvage some pride, Shaq spoke on TNT Tuesday, congratulating the Pistons for their resurgent season, and even praised 2004 Finals MVP Chauncey Billups for the great job he was doing coaching them.
+In an attempt to salvage some pride, Shaq congratulating the Pistons for their resurgent season on the TNT Tuesday episode that followed, and even praised 2004 Finals MVP Chauncey Billups for the great job he was doing coaching them.

-Therein lies the next problem—despite being a Pistons legend, Billups does not coach the team; JB Bickerstaff does.
+Therein lay the next problem—despite being a Pistons legend, Billups does not coach the team; JB Bickerstaff does.
 Billups plies his trade in Portland.

 The internet was up in arms about this, and a lot of people brought back LeBron James’ statements on the current state of NBA media, claiming that the current crop of analysts don’t care about the game and would much rather drag down the players rather than build them up.